commercialhaskell/stack/doc/GUIDE.md

 ## `stack.yaml` vs `.cabal` files

-Now that we've covered a lot of stack use cases, this quick summary of `stack.yaml` vs `.cabal` files will hopefully make sense and be a good reminder for future uses of stack:
+Now that we've covered a lot of Stack use cases, this quick summary of `stack.yaml` vs `.cabal` files will hopefully make sense and be a good reminder for future uses of Stack:

 * A project can have multiple packages.
 * Each project has a `stack.yaml`.